LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK01D1-IntroToCourse.md

 - Make a new repository for use this term.

   - Create a new, empty, repository on GitHub but with a .gitignore file.
+    - You can download a pre-made [.gitignore file from GitHub](https://github.com/github/gitignore).

+    - Be sure to commit your .gitignore file before any other file!

   - Clone the repository to your local machine